 But to maintain the original high degree of purity certain procedures should be observed with regard to storage and handling.
 For example, impurities can form due to thermal or photolytic decomposition as well as through formation of free radicals.
 Adverse reactions with atmospheric oxygen can produce dangerous peroxides and dryness can be degraded by contamination with atmospheric moisture.
 Effects of this kind differ from product to product and can be more noticeable over a period of time, especially when combining the sensitivity of modern analytical instrumentation with the very high purity of ROMIL laboratory products.

 At ROMIL we minimise these problems by manufacturing and filling under an inert atmosphere of dry nitrogen.
 An ‘expiry date’ or ‘shelf life’ is established for each product in order to guarantee to users a certain period of time when the product will give optimum performance.
 Furthermore, our stock rotation policy ensures that only the freshest manufactured batches are released for sale thus prolonging the period of ‘useful life’.
-This means that when we supply a product with, for example, a 2 years shelf life it means exactly that.
+This means that when we supply a product with, for example, a 2 year shelf life it means it has at least 2 years to run to the expiry date.
 The shelf life has not been degraded, say, for 18 months, whilst sitting in our warehouse, leaving only 6 months for the customer to use it.

 So to obtain the best performance from ROMIL products they should be used within the defined period of time and stored in such a way that minimises impurity build-up.
 To prevent contamination it is good practice to dispense from the container rather than withdraw product with pipettes or other glassware.
 Do not return unused material and always replace the original closure immediately after use.
 Partially-used bottles of solvents should be purged with dry nitrogen or other inert gas before replacing the cap in order to maintain the optimum UV transparency.
 Pack sizes should be chosen appropriate to the method.
 Whilst large containers may be suitable for HPLC gradients or for extraction prior to GC, smaller bottles are more suited to purely spectroscopic applications which consume much less solvent.
 Smaller pack sizes are also worth considering for those products which may deteriorate on atmospheric exposure.

 We recommend that products are kept in a cool and dry place, preferably in the dark and certainly out of direct sunlight.
 The solvent or acid cupboard below the laboratory bench is ideal and indeed modern safety regulations require that such chemicals are stored in appropriate cupboards whilst not in use.
 Long-term exposure to excessively warm temperatures should be avoided.
-In general, a comfortable ambient room temperature (15-25°C) for laboratory personnel is fine for most products but where special storage conditions are required, such as refrigeration, this is stated on the label.
+In general, a comfortable ambient room temperature (15-25°C) for laboratory personnel is fine for most products but where special storage conditions are required, such as refrigeration, this is stated on the product label and accompanying certificate.

 Information regarding stability and storage of reagents is an integral requirement of modern Good Laboratory Practice (GLP) and ISO 17025 management.
 These quality systems are designed to ensure that data from laboratory studies is both reliable and reproducible.
-All ROMIL bottles carry a batch number for unique identification purposes and to help customers comply with GLP requirements our labels also bear the following additional information on stability and storage:
+All ROMIL bottles and containers carry a batch number label for unique identification purposes and to help customers comply with GLP requirements our labels and product certificates bear the following additional information on stability and storage:

 Note that the shorter shelf life after opening must run within the unopened period otherwise it should be reduced accordingly.
 For example, if the recommended expiry after opening is 3 months then if the bottle is opened, say, 2 months from the expiry date, then the expiry after opening is reduced to 2 months.